tommycp3/drizzle-membership-boilerplate/README.md

 source ~/.profile
 ```

 Open project folder in console and start the testing chain
+Test chain is a docker image thanks to foam: https://github.com/f-o-a-m/cliquebait

 ```
 npm run chain